 SQL databases provide structured data storage capabilities.
 We can store data in tables with columns and rows.
 Other useful features for SQL databases are update capabilities.
-We can update SQL databases data in different ways and constraints.
-In this tutorial, we will learn how to update database table data with an SQL UPDATE statement and query single record, multiple records or conditional situations with examples.
+We can update SQL database data in different ways and constraints.
+In this tutorial, we will learn how to update database table data with an SQL UPDATE statement and query a single record, multiple records, or conditional situations with examples.

 SQL UPDATE Syntax